kiegroup/kie-wb-distributions/kie-eap-integration/README.md

 **Servlet spec 3.0 - Webfragments**
 * Patch identifier: <code>dynamic.webfragment</code>
 * Is known that on both EAP 6.1.0. and 6.1.1 webfragment descriptors located inside custom static modules are not loaded.
+* If a dynamic module is build over a static layer, which has single or multiple modules that contain resource/s with webfragment descriptors, a new generated JAR file is added into the resulting webapp for each webfragment descriptor found.
-* The patch consists on creating a new jar on runtime with the web-fragment descriptor to use as a patch.
+* So it consists on creating a new jar on runtime with a web-fragment descriptor.
 For each web-fragment descriptor a new jar is created and added into WEB-INF/lib of the webapp.
 * This method allows to not modify the original deployment descriptor (web.xml) of the webapp and use always the latest <code>webfragment.xml</code> file from the JAR, if the artifact is a snapshot.

 Other workarounds